ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 make_qr(rid)
 ```

-Do a happy dance if it worked for ya.
+Hope it worked for ya.